GospelTrust/kairos-th-513/docs/content/_week-02/session-06.md

 2. Subsequently, Jesus was able to CO-sign onto the rap sheet, that is, “the written code …that was against us and that stood opposed to us” (Col. 1:14).

-   - a.
-With respect to CO-signing a loan, if the borrower declares insolvency, then, the CO-signer is liable for the unpaid loan.
+   - With respect to CO-signing a loan, if the borrower declares insolvency, then, the CO-signer is liable for the unpaid loan.

-   - b.
-In a similar vein, “God made [Christ] who had no sin to be sin for us (1 Cor.
+   - In a similar vein, “God made [Christ] who had no sin to be sin for us (1 Cor.
 5:21).

      This means that Jesus took our sins, and while doing so, he assumed the penalty of those sins; it was now his responsibility to pay.

-   - c.
-In this way, Christ was able to bear “our sins in his body on the tree” (1 Pet 2:24a); that is, he became the Lamb of God, who takes away the sin of the world!
+   - In this way, Christ was able to bear “our sins in his body on the tree” (1 Pet 2:24a); that is, he became the Lamb of God, who takes away the sin of the world!
 (Jn.
 1:29).

 # V. What the Shed of Blood of Christ Accomplished